 Theatre courses for 2022

 Our students develop excellent transferable skills.
-Graduates have gone into theatre production, research, broadcasting, arts administration, education and finance and related business sectors, as well as further study and research.
+Graduates have gone into theatre production, research, broadcasting, education and related business sectors, as well as further study and research.